1. Home

 Benefits of Installing Solar Panels When Replacing Your Roof

-If you get a new roof and solar at the same time, you will enjoy eight essential advantages:
+If you get a new roof and solar at the same time, you will enjoy many great advantages:

-Much like combined financing, hiring a single point-of-contact to administer all the details on your behalf helps streamline the permitting process.
-Using this approach takes one of the most stressful aspects of these projects out of your hands and gives them to an expert who knows how to navigate bureaucracy and keep your project moving.
+Much like combined financing, hiring a single point of contact helps streamline the permitting process.
+Using this approach takes one of the most stressful aspects of these projects out of your hands and gives it to an expert.

-When you approach the installation of solar panels and roof replacement as a single project, it’s easier to make coherent plans about what steps happen first and which ones will happen next.
-Having clear insight into the details of the work will help you and the people doing the work operate successfully, helping to shorten the overall timeline.
+When you approach the installation of solar panels and roof replacement as a single project, it’s easier to make plans, have more organized insight, and shorten the overall timeline.

-While your roof's lifespan largely depends on the material that it’s made from, every roof will eventually expire.
 Compared to most roofing materials, solar panels have a longer lifespan, often lasting more than 25 years.
-It's a smart move to go solar immediately after replacing your roof because the new roof with solar panels will have extended durability, thanks to the coverage provided by the panels.
+It's a smart move to go solar while replacing your roof because the new roof with solar panels will have extended durability, thanks to the coverage provided by the panels.

-A fresh roofing installation combined with a new solar power installation means there'll be a much lower chance of needing to re-roof during the solar power system's lifespan.
-Therefore, you can avoid the costly and time-consuming process of solar panel removal, replacing your old roof, and re-installing the system if you decide to go solar without replacing an aging roof first.
+A fresh roofing installation combined with a new solar panel installation means there'll be a much lower chance of needing to re-roof during the solar power system's lifespan.
+Therefore, you can avoid the costly and time-consuming process of solar panel removal, replacing your old roof, and re-installing the system.

 A Palmetto solar panel installer carryinng a solar panel to be installed.
 He is holding onto a safefty rope.

-On average, removing solar panels, storing them safely, and then reinstalling the system onto a new roof usually costs at least $5,000 for U.S. homeowners today, though actual price points may be much higher for larger systems.
-And while the costs to remove and replace your particular solar system will be quoted on a per-panel basis, adding solar to a brand-new roof is the best way to avoid this sometimes-expensive process altogether.
+On average, removing solar panels, storing them safely, and then reinstalling the system onto a new roof usually costs at least $2,800 for US homeowners today, though actual price points may be higher for larger systems.

 Not all roofing designs and materials are compatible with solar installation.
-Pairing the installation of solar panels and roof replacement ensures compatible rooftop materials, proper shingling, and the correct tilt will be used.
+Pairing the jobs ensures compatible rooftop materials will be used.

 See how much you can save by going solar with Palmetto